 Luckily, some of the business schools offering MBAs in Energy or Natural Resources are located in hot regions for the industry—such as Texas or Scotland—meaning that students can be close to the action.

 Post-MBA careers in energy can be lucrative, and can range from a project manager at an oil plant to renewable energy consultant.

 One of the largest energy centers in the world, Houston is home to dozens of global oil and gas companies.
-It's also home to the Jones Graduate School of Business, which sent almost 13 percent of its MBA class of 2020 into the energy sector; one of the highest percentages of all schools surveyed by FIND MBA.
+It's also home to the Jones Graduate School of Business, which in recent years has sent almost 13 percent of its full-time MBA class into the energy sector; one of the highest percentages of all schools surveyed by FIND MBA.
 The school offers an MBA specialization in Energy, as well as a student club that hosts speakers and energy-related networking eventsView School Profile

 Although the school doesn't have an official MBA in Energy, a substantial portion of graduates go into the energy field.
 The campus' proximity to oil giants like Shell Oil and ExxonMobil means that these companies—as well as other energy firms—recruit substantially from the school.View School Profile

 The percentage of Edinburgh MBAs going into the energy sector has increased in recent years.
 In the past, Edinburgh MBA grads have gone into global energy firms like Schlumberger.
 MBAs have also done projects and internships with a range of energy companies, from the Spain-based EDP Renewables to GE Energy.View School Profile

 Offering concentrations in both Energy Finance and Cleantech, McCombs’ MBA bridges the gaps between two disparate parts of the industry.
 With UT Austin’s School of Law, McCombs hosts the Center for Energy, Law and Business, which produces relevant research and puts on events.View School Profile